apryakhin/legion.stanford.edu/tutorial01.md

 a new task (if available) is started.
 If the additional tasks also block on a future, the process is repeatedly recursively.
-This approach keeps the underlying hardware utilized and maximizes overall task throughput (consistent with the Cilk work-first principle).
+This approach keeps the underlying hardware utilized and maximizes overall task throughput.

 In the sum task we invoke the `get_result` method on the two futures passed as arguments (lines 78 and 80).